aridjayarecipes/cutesrecipes.web.app/content/post/2215-step-by-step-guide-to-make-favorite-plum-jam-cookies-crispy-and-low-cal.md

 - "200 grams Cake flour"
 recipeinstructions:
 - "Combine the jam with the margarine, and mix using a spatula."
-- "Add the cake flour, and mix the margarine and the flour with your hands until it's crumbly."
+- "Add the cake flour, and mix the margarine and the flour with your hands until it&#39;s crumbly."
 - "Bring the dough together, and shape it into a 2-cm thick block.
 Cut it in lengthwise in half, then cut into 2-mm thick slices."
 - "Place on a baking tray lined with parchment paper.
 Bake for 25 minutes in a 150℃ preheated oven (adjust the time and temperature to your oven)."
-- "Once they're baked, let cool on a rack."
+- "Once they&#39;re baked, let cool on a rack."
 categories:
 - Recipe
 tags: